 - Bolt all safes to the floor or wall.

 - If you are contracting with a third party company to accept credit card payments on PSU’s behalf, the company must be Payment Card Industry Data Security Standards (PCI DSS) compliant and provide appropriate documentation of it.
+To accomplish this, please contact the Office of Compliance, Analysis and Planning at 535-3293 to get the process properly vetted.

 - Do not copy cash (in full or in part).